deepakbhati99/3DtouchExample/README.md

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

     // Override point for customization after application launch.

     UIApplicationShortcutItem *shortcutItem=launchOptions[UIApplicationLaunchOptionsShortcutItemKey];

-// Check if it's launched from shortcutItem if (shortcutItem){
+   // Check if it's launched from shortcutItem

+    if (shortcutItem){

         isLaunchedFromQuickAction = true;

-// Handle the sortcutItem with required Action
+        // Handle the sortcutItem with required Action [self handleQuickAction:shortcutItem];
-[self handleQuickAction:shortcutItem];

     }
     else{

     }

     NSArray <UIApplicationShortcutItem*> *existingShortcutItems=application.shortcutItems;

-//adding the dynamicShortcutItems if not exists if (!existingShortcutItems.count) {
+    //adding the dynamicShortcutItems if not exists

+    if (!existingShortcutItems.count) {

         //custom method for updating the shortcutItems

         [self updateShortCutItems:@"Transition" and:@"Pulse"];

     }

-// Return false if the app was launched from a shortcut, so performActionForShortcutItem will not be called. return !isLaunchedFromQuickAction;
+    // Return false if the app was launched from a shortcut, so performActionForShortcutItem will not be called.

+    return !isLaunchedFromQuickAction;

 }

-/*creating the mutableShortCutItems and updating it*/ -(void)updateShortCutItems:(NSString *)type1 and:(NSString *)type2{
+/*creating the mutableShortCutItems and updating it */

+-(void)updateShortCutItems:(NSString *)type1 and:(NSString *)type2{

     UIMutableApplicationShortcutItem *aMutableShortcutItem = [self prepareShortcutItemWithIdentifier:type1];

     UIMutableApplicationShortcutItem *aMutableShortcutItem2 = [self prepareShortcutItemWithIdentifier:type2];

-//setting the UIApplicationShortcutItems with our new Items [[UIApplication sharedApplication]setShortcutItems:@[aMutableShortcutItem,aMutableShortcutItem2]];
+    //setting the UIApplicationShortcutItems with our new Items

+    [[UIApplication sharedApplication]setShortcutItems:@[aMutableShortcutItem,aMutableShortcutItem2]];

 }

 -(UIMutableApplicationShortcutItem *)prepareShortcutItemWithIdentifier:(NSString *)itemIdentifier{

     NSString *strbundle=[NSBundle mainBundle].bundleIdentifier;//getting bundleIdentifier

-//creating a unique identifier For the UIApplicationShortcutItem NSString *dynamicItemIdentifier=[NSString stringWithFormat:@"%@.%@",strbundle,itemIdentifier.lowercaseString];
+    //creating a unique identifier For the UIApplicationShortcutItem

+    NSString *dynamicItemIdentifier=[NSString stringWithFormat:@"%@.%@",strbundle,itemIdentifier.lowercaseString];

-//creating title for the UIApplicationShortcutItem NSString *dynamicItemTitle=[NSString stringWithFormat:@"%@ Anmation",itemIdentifier];
+    //creating title for the UIApplicationShortcutItem

+    NSString *dynamicItemTitle=[NSString stringWithFormat:@"%@ Anmation",itemIdentifier];

     // Construct the UIApplicationShortcutItem.

     UIMutableApplicationShortcutItem *mutableShortcutItem = [[UIMutableApplicationShortcutItem alloc] initWithType:dynamicItemIdentifier localizedTitle:dynamicItemTitle];

     [mutableShortcutItem setLocalizedSubtitle:@"Show Animation"];

     return mutableShortcutItem;
 }